Delta IV

 Configurations

-The Delta IV launch system is available in three configurations: the Delta IV Medium+, with two or four solid rocket motors (SRMs), and the Delta IV Heavy.
-Each configuration is comprised of a common booster core (CBC), a cryogenic upper stage and a 5-meter-diameter payload fairing (PLF).
+The Delta IV launch system was available in three configurations: the Delta IV Medium+, with two or four solid rocket motors (SRMs) and the Delta IV Heavy.
+Each configuration was comprised of a common booster core (CBC), a cryogenic upper stage and a 5-meter-diameter payload fairing (PLF).

-The Delta IV Heavy employs two additional CBCs as liquid rocket boosters to augment the first-stage CBC.
+The Delta IV Heavy employed two additional CBCs as liquid rocket boosters to augment the first-stage CBC.

 DeltaIV_54_Expanded